Rare $b \to d$ decays in covariant confined quark model: Summary and Conclusion

 \section{Summary and Conclusion}

 In this article, we have reported comprehensive study of rare decays corresponding to $b \to d \ell^+ \ell^-$ within the standard model framework of covariant confined quark model with built-in infrared confinement.
 We first compute the transition form factors in the whole physical range of momentum transfer ($0 \leq q^2 \leq q^2_{\mathrm{max}}$) and utilised for computations of different physical observables such as branching fractions, forward backward asymmetry, transverse and longitudinal polarizations and angular observables.
-The calculated $\mathcal{B}(B^+ \to \pi^+ \mu^+\mu^-)$ and $\mathcal{B}(B_s^0\to \bar{K}^*(892)^0\mu^+ \mu^-)$ branching fractions agree very well with available experimental data reported by LHCb collaboration, while $\mathcal{B}(B^+\to \rho^+ \mu^+\mu^-) $ have a good agreement with other theoretical approaches.
+The observables are computed considering both nonresonant (without vector resonances) and resonant (with light vector and charm resonances) contributions.
+The resonance contributions are computed by excluding the experimentally vetoed $q^2$ regions.
+We have computed the branching fractions considering both the contributions while the other physical observables are from the vector resonance contributions only.
+The computed branching fractions $\mathcal{B}(B^+ \to \pi^+ \mu^+\mu^-)$ is a bit lower and $\mathcal{B}(B_s^0\to \bar{K}^*(892)^0\mu^+ \mu^-)$ branching fraction is within the uncertainty predicted by experimental data from LHCb collaboration, while the nonresonant $\mathcal{B}(B^+\to \rho^+ \mu^+\mu^-) $ is in good agreement within the uncertainty predicted in RQM and LCSR approaches.
+Our results on nonresonant rare $B^0$ decays are also matching well with LCSR results for most of the channels.
 We also provide the ratio of the branching fractions corresponding to the $b \to s \ell^+ \ell^-$ and $b \to d \ell^+ \ell^-$ utilising the results from previous papers and found that our predictions are consistent with experimental data.
 The only exception is the result for ${\mathcal{B} (B^+ \to \pi^+ \mu^+ \mu^-)} / {\mathcal{B} (B^+ \to K^+ \mu^+ \mu^-)}$ in which the ratio is smaller than the measured values due to the small numbers for ${\mathcal{B} (B^+ \to K^+ \mu^+ \mu^-)}$ in our model.
 Further, other observables are computed in the whole $q^2$ range as well as in the low $q^2$ range and compared with the LCSR and pQCD approach.
 The experimental data on these observables are yet to be reported.
 We expect these could be measured by LHCb and other $B$ factories as the upgrade II dataset promises the abundance of data for the transition corresponding to $b \to d$ decays.